-The user can leave the SS/TRK pin floating, and the LM43600-Q1 will implement a soft start time of 4.1 ms typically.
-In order to use an external soft start capacitor, the capacitor should be sized such that the soft start time will be longer than 4.1 ms. Use the following equation in order to calculate the soft start capacitor value:
+The user can leave the SS/TRK pin floating, and the LM43601 implements a soft-start time of 4.1 ms typically.
+In order to use an external soft-start capacitor, size the capacitor so that the soft-start time is longer than 4.1 ms. Use Equation 23 to calculate the soft-start capacitor value: